open-s4c/benchkit/examples/rocksdb/README.md

 ## Speedup stacks

+To run the speedup stack example, you need the following dependencies.

+- LLVM 3.7.1 or newer, compiled with BPF support (default=on)
+- Clang, built from the same tree as LLVM
+- cmake (>=3.1), gcc (>=4.7), flex, bison
+- LuaJIT, if you want Lua support
+- Optional tools used in some examples: arping, netperf, and iperf

 ```
 # For Focal (20.04.1 LTS)
 sudo apt install -y zip bison build-essential cmake flex git libedit-dev \